DOI10.47051/BRJL5523

 Spanish common names: Tierrera de siete líneas, tierrera de Gaige.

 Recognition: ♂♂ 30 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=26.6 cm. ♀♀ 33.8 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=31.2 cm..1 Atractus gaigeae differs from other snakes in its area of distribution by having a round head similar in width to the neck, small eyes, an incomplete light nape band, and a brown dorsum with five longitudinal dark lines enclosing a series of dark spots.1,2 Atractus gaigeae is unique among its co-occurring congeners in having a cream-colored belly with two dark longitudinal lines, one along each margin (seven lines counting the dorsal lines).2,3 This species is often with A. collaris, but this other species lacks a blackish vertebral line and has fewer than 200 and 184 ventral scales in females and males, respectively (more than 200 and 184 in females and males in A. gaigeae).1
+Snout–vent length=31.2 cm..1 Atractus gaigeae differs from other snakes in its area of distribution by having a round head similar in width to the neck, small eyes, an incomplete light nape band, and a brown dorsum with five longitudinal dark lines enclosing a series of dark spots.1,2 Atractus gaigeae is unique among its co-occurring congeners in having a cream-colored belly with two dark longitudinal lines, one along each margin (seven lines counting the dorsal lines).2,3 This species is often confused with A. collaris, but this other species lacks a blackish vertebral line and has fewer than 200 and 184 ventral scales in females and males, respectively (more than 200 and 184 in females and males in A. gaigeae).1

 Figure showing an adult male of Atractus gaigeae